402 Delaware Avenue Palmerton, Pennsylvania 18071 * Phone 610-826-3424

-In 1952, the Neighborhood House became the Borough Hall, and the Borough Council became the Library’s new “godfather.”
+In 1952, the Neighborhood House became the Borough Hall, and the Borough Council was in charge of the library.

 In 1973, the library declared its independence from both NJZ Company and the borough by accepting the gift of the directors of the First National Bank - their building at Fourth and Delaware Avenue.
 Throughout the next few years the library added a two-story annex, which now houses a children’s room (first floor) and a gallery and conference room (second floor).
 Also, a new extended mezzanine, elevator and remodeled basement were completed.
 During 2007 the library’s catalog was put online and the circulation system was automated.

-The library currently hosts an annual art show, photography show, and quilt show as well as ongoing computer classes, yoga three times a week, a bi-monthly knitting club, a Reading to Dogs program, Third Monday Book Club and an annual free Spring Workshop Series on various topics.
+The library currently hosts an annual art show, photography show, and quilt show as well as ongoing computer classes, yoga once a week, a monthly knitting club, a Reading to Dogs program, Third Monday Book Club and free workshops on various topics.